xiahaa/MATLAB/imgproc/pnp/README.md

 3. RPnP: .
 4. AsPnP: AsPnP seems to be predecessor of OPnP since they share a similar cost function and general framework.
 However, AsPnP divides into four different cases and extract answer from the 4 cases, then return them ranked by algebraic error.
 OPnP summaries those 4 cases as a uniform solver.
 5. DLS
+6. UPnP:

+## MLEstimator variant:
+1. CEPPnP: basically EEPnP + Prior covriance = setup likelihood function, and then use a Gauss-Newton-liked routine to iteratively optimize.

+## PnP tightly coupled with RANSAC:
+1. REEPnP: EPnP variance with RANSAC coupled.
+Normal treatement of adding RANSAC is after the estimation.
+Here, RANSAC is placed just after the computation of the virtual 4 control points.
+So a speed-up can be achieved.

 ## Useful links:
 PnP toolbox: